nickspaargaren/no-google/README.md

 **F**acebook : https://raw.githubusercontent.com/jmdugan/blocklists/master/corporations/facebook/all or https://raw.githubusercontent.com/anudeepND/blacklist/master/facebook.txt

 **A**mazon : Sadly, none to be found.
-Feel free to let us know of the existance of one !
+Feel free to let us know of the existence of one !

 **M**icrosoft : https://raw.githubusercontent.com/jmdugan/blocklists/master/corporations/microsoft/all